 Information about Joni's artwork is available by writing: Joni and Friends, P.O.
 Box 3333, Agoura Hills, CA. 91376.
 You can find her books and prints sold on the internet.
 Joni still speaks across the nation and gives inspiration to many people.

+Do you still say you can't draw?
+Boy, you're a hard case.
 That means I'll have to introduce to you yet another person who never said that they couldn't draw.

 Disabled Woman Paints

 Queenie Archer was 11 when her mother put her in a place for the mentally handicapped.
 She wasn't really handicapped, her arms and legs were crippled by cerebral palsy, a disease that slowly eats away your muscles.
 She had no visitors and wasn't even allowed to decorate her room.
 Instead of saying she couldn't do anything, she decided to make the best of her situation.
 She is now a 46-year-old woman.